linetonthat/RetailSales/README.md

-# RetailSales
-Retail Sales in the USA (Q4 1999 - Q1 2020): The rise of E-commerce
+# Retail Sales in the USA (Q4 1999 - Q1 2020): The rise of E-commerce

 The way we consume goods and services has evolved quite drastically since we've entered the "digital age".